spierala/blog-posts/signal-input-ngmodel.md

 Effect and Linked Signal are also valid options, but require more setup.

+We are still evaluating which approach is most suited for our applications and this blogpost should help us to make a good decision.

 I hope that you enjoyed our short visit to the danger zone of mutating Signal state.
 What do you think of my escape strategies?
 I am sure there are even more options.
 Let me know in the comments.

 Thank you!